Guru1198/gamers-website/README.md

 ## Technologies Used

-List the technologies and tools you used to build the website.
-For example:
+List the technologies and tools used to build the website are:

 - HTML5
 - CSS3